thoughtbot/griddler/README.md

 values found in the email, the raw values from those fields.

-`.body` will contain the full contents of the email body **unless** there is a line in the email containing the string `-- Reply ABOVE THIS LINE --`.
+`.body` will contain the full contents of the email body **unless** there is a line in the email containing the `reply_delimiter` string, the default of which is `-- Reply ABOVE THIS LINE --`.
 In that case `.body` will contain everything before that line.

 `.to` will contain all of the text before the email's "@" character.
 We've found that this is the most often used portion of the email address and consider it to